tewarfel/RayTracerChallenge_1/README.md

 ## Methods
-The Vec3 and Vec4 object classes had been augmented to track both total references used, as well as maximum references in use.
-I've since replaced them with
+The Vec3 and Vec4 object classes were initially implemented in straight python, and were augmented to track both total number of vectors used during execution, as well as maximum references actually used during execution.
+These have both been replaced by a short Cython module called "memblock" and greatly reduces the overhead that had been consumed by namedtuple().

 For the "putting it together" example (end of chapter 7) with shadow addition (from chapter 8), I rendered the scene onto a 100 pixel wide by 50 pixel tall canvas.